callstack/haul/README.md

 [![Chat][chat-badge]][chat]
 [![tweet][tweet-badge]][tweet]

+---

+## Notice

+We're actively working on a Haul successor, which would provide long awaited features like Hot Module Replacement + React Refresh and better feature-parity with Metro.
+The version `1.0.0` is already released!

+If you're investigating using Haul, we highly recommend giving a [react-native-webpack-toolkit](https://github.com/callstack/react-native-webpack-toolkit) a go.

+If you're already using Haul, we recommend migrating to [react-native-webpack-toolkit](https://github.com/callstack/react-native-webpack-toolkit) for better developer experience and feature set.
+The migration process is fairly straighforward, since you now have full access to `webpack.config.js`.

+---

 Haul is a drop-in replacement for `react-native` CLI built on open tools like Webpack.
 It can act as a development server or bundle your React Native app for production.

 `@haul-bundler/cli` and other packages under `@haul-bundler` scope are a overhaul of `haul` package __and support only React Native 0.59.0 and above__.
 If you need to support older versions, please check [`legacy` branch](https://github.com/callstack/haul/tree/legacy).